On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Equivariant cohomology of quotients for moment-angle complexes

 \begin{corollary} Let $H_d=G_d^{I_0}$ for an arbitrary fixed $I_0\subseteq [m]$.
 Then for any complex $K$ the Borel construction of $L_d$-action on $(D^d,S^{d-1})^K/H_d$ is homotopy equivalent to the real or complex Davis-Januszkiewicz space, $\R DJ(K/I_0)$ or $DJ(K/I_0)$, for $d=1$ or $d=2$, respectively.
 Furthermore, one has the ring isomorphism:

 \end{corollary} \begin{proof} Notice that the natural group isomorphism

 holds for any $I\in\cat K$.
 Hence, the following diagram

 where both horizontal arrows are given by \eqref{eq:natiso} and the right vertical arrow is the standard embedding, is commutative for any $I\subseteq J\in\cat K$.
-This diagram yields the isomorphism of $(\cat K)$-diagrams $BS_d$ and $G_d^{I\setminus I_0}$.
+This diagram yields the isomorphism of $(\cat K)$-diagrams $BS_d$ and $BG_d^{I\setminus I_0}$.
 Hence, one has

-The last expression is the real or complex Davis-Januszkiewicz space by the definition for $d=1$ or $d=2$, respectively.
+The last equality holds because the $(\cat K)$-diagram $BG_d^{I\setminus I_0}$ is cofibrant and has a singleton (a point) as the object corresponding to any $I\subset I_0$ such that $I\in K$ holds.
+The last expression in \eqref{eq:bsdequal} is the real or complex Davis-Januszkiewicz space by the definition for $d=1$ or $d=2$, respectively.
 This proves the first claim.
 The second claim then follows from the first by the standard computation for moment-angle complexes, see Example \ref{ex:sr}.
 The proof is complete. \end{proof}